Voucher / Headcount

 Cheapest payroll for 2 to 3 employees in 2026

-At 2 to 3 employees, the cheapest payroll plans cluster between $25 and $60 per month.
-The winner depends on whether you want done-for-you tax filing, whether you are in a Wave tax-service state, and whether you already use Wave Accounting.
+At 2 to 3 employees, the cheapest payroll plans cluster between $25 and $67 per month.
+The winner depends on whether you want done-for-you tax filing, whether you need multi-state, and whether you already use Wave Accounting.
 This page works the math on every viable cheap path.

 Every cheap option at 2 and 3 employees, ranked